- Explore demo pipelines – Open preloaded documents and see how parsing, extraction, and editing work.

 If you’re part of an organization, your administrator must enable Studio access.

-2. Try a Parse → Extract pipeline
+2. Explore a Parse → Extract pipeline

 -